Current Advocacy Campaigns

 - The reasoning for high quality, structured education for the public health workforce

-- Public Health for a sustainable future – the Call to Action outlines the 1) key responsibilities of public health educators, 2) curriculum priorities and 3) teaching and learning strategies to develop and deliver curricular which enables a sustainable and equitable future.
+- Call to action – Public Health for a sustainable future – outlines the 1) key responsibilities of public health educators, 2) curriculum priorities and 3) teaching and learning strategies to develop and deliver curricular which enables a sustainable and equitable future.
 The article was published in the April 2023 edition Australian and New Zealand Journal of Public Health.

 - CAPHIA and the Public Health Association of Australia (PHAA) published an open letter calling for investment in public health in the Australian and New Zealand Journal for Public Health through four key initiatives: